Bible Study Software

 powerful.
 Translated into English, German, Chinese and Farsi.

 Jump to BibleDesktop's website.

-Ezra Project is a user-friendly bible study tool focussing on topical study based on keywords/tags.
+Ezra Bible App is a user-friendly bible study tool focussing on topical study based on keywords/tags.

 This program can help you to easily manage your topical verse lists and verse-based notes.
-It runs on Windows, macOS and Linux.
+It runs on Windows, macOS, Linux and Android.